Jorge-Lopes/agoric-components/cosmos-hub-ica/cosmos-hub-ica_demo.md

    export default encodeRawMsg;
    ```

+   ToDo: (update this step to be executed on the REPL)

-8. Send a new packet through the connection previously created
+9. Send a new packet through the connection previously created

    Replace the `<bytesBase64>` with the string returned by the script